 2) Be Grateful

 Writing down three things every day that you are grateful for can help you feel more satisfied with your present situation.
-You could even have a special ‘Gratefulness Diary’, to record on a daily basis all the things you have to be grateful for that day.
-If you live with someone you could creating a ritual where you share the things you are grateful for each evening, maybe at dinner or just before bed.
+You could even have a special ‘Gratefulness Diary’, to record daily all the things you have to be grateful for that day.
+If you live with someone you could create a ritual where you share the things you are grateful for each evening, maybe at dinner or just before bed.

 3) Try Yoga Nidrā

-As that wise man Eckhart Tolle once said, “accepting means you allow yourself to feel whatever it is you are feeling at that moment.
+As Eckhart Tolle once said, “accepting means you allow yourself to feel whatever it is you are feeling at that moment.
 It is part of the isness of the Now.
 You can’t argue with what is.
 Well, you can, but if you do, you suffer.”